mirshahreza/AppEnd/README.md

 - User Interfaces are based on translation files so you can have applications in multiple languages
 - Easily inspect database structure and create applications based on it
 - You can manage and use APIs directly in other applications
+- Initial full stack CRUD scenarios can generate by some simple clicks :)
 - By using built-in libraries in client and server you can make anything
-- Initial full stack CRUD scenarios can generate by some simple clicks :)
+- AppEnd can be a platform to develop back office and front office parts
+- It is under development and is a live project

 **Technology**
 Host: Linux Or Windows